Azure/azure-sdk-for-python/sdk/identity/azure-identity/Troubleshoot.md

 #### Azure account not logged in

-The `Azure Powershell Credential` utilizes the current logged in Azure user in Azure Powershell to fetch an access token.
-You need to login to your account in Azure Powershell via `Connect-AzAccount` command.
-You can further read instructions to [Sign in with Azure Powershell](https://docs.microsoft.com/powershell/azure/authenticate-azureps?view=azps-6.3.0).
+Log in via the `Connect-AzAccount` command.
+See [Sign in with Azure Powershell](https://docs.microsoft.com/powershell/azure/authenticate-azureps) for more information.
-Once logged in try running the credential again.

 #### Deserialization error